botpress/documentation-v12/docs/tutorials/skill-email.md

   }
 ```

+:::note Notes
-> Setting `"rejectUnauthorized": false` will prevent the Botpress server from rebooting every time an email fails to send.
+- Setting `"rejectUnauthorized": false` will prevent the Botpress server from rebooting every time an email fails to send.
 We recommend that you put in place a fall-back strategy if this happens using the `on failure` transition.

-> If your email is protected with 2FA it might not work.
+- If your email is protected with 2FA it might not work.
+:::0